Last date modified: 2026-May-22

 - Description—provides insight to who the agency is and what they do.

-- Processing Time—lists typical processing times.
-You can enter multiple time frames, for example, processing time for simple versus complex requests.
+- Processing Time—the agency's typical processing times.
+You can enter multiple time frames, for example, processing times for simple versus complex requests.

-- Specialties—enter the agency’s specialties.
-Specialties are short, descriptive keywords or subject‑matter tags that define an agency’s primary areas of focus or the types of records it handles.
-Enter a specialty and then press <ENTER> to save it.
+- Specialties—the agency’s specialties.
+Specialties are short, descriptive keywords or subject matter tags that define an agency’s primary areas of focus or the types of records it handles.

 Submission Form